2025 Chevy Traverse: All-New Update Chevy Traverse SUV Review

 2025 Chevy Traverse Models

-All Traverse models use a 3.6-liter V6 engine (310 horsepower, 266 lb-ft of torque) and a nine-speed automatic.
+All Chevy Traverse 2025 models use a 3.6-liter V6 engine (310 horsepower, 266 lb-ft of torque) and a nine-speed automatic.
 Front-wheel drive is standard, but all-wheel drive is optional.

 2025 Chevy Traverse Color